 Patients who decide to have surgery must commit to undergo an extensive rehabilitation.
 Crutches are generally needed postoperatively, and most rehabilitation programs have a 10- to 12-week intensive schedule of strength-building activities.

-A subset of ACL-deficient athletes are able to return to pre-injury activity levels without surgery.27 History and examination findings that suggest a possible trial of conservative management include few givingway episodes, near normal range of motion on knee extension, minimal or no meniscal damage on MRI, strong quadriceps femoris, and no difficulty performing the crossover hop test (see video).23,27
+A subset of ACL-deficient athletes are able to return to pre-injury activity levels without surgery.27 History and examination findings that suggest a possible trial of conservative management include few givingway episodes, near normal range of motion on knee extension, minimal or no meniscal damage on MRI, strong quadriceps femoris, and no difficulty performing the crossover hop test (see a video of the crossover hop test).23,27

 Crossover Hop Test